 My real name is [this material has been censored in the case of an online stalker] but you can all call me Freddie and I genuinely hope that you're having a great day.

-I am fourteen years old; I laugh a lot; I love to read, write, doodle, and listen to rock-n-roll music (although the variety on my iPod is so spread out, I've got stuff from 1580 to 2013, Disney songs to hard rock, and lots of 80's synth pop).
+I am fifteen years old; I laugh a lot; I love to read, write, doodle, and listen to rock-n-roll music (although the variety on my iPod is so spread out, I've got stuff from 1580 to 2013, Disney songs to hard rock, and lots of 80's synth pop).
 My favorite musical artists are The Goo Goo Dolls, Alan Menken, Hans Zimmer, Five Cent Wing, The High Kings, the Barenaked Ladies, and Mumford & Sons.
 (And yes, yes that is a slightly varied taste.
 Go figure.)

 According to Pottermore, I'm a Gryffindor! (triumphant laugh of hur hur hur!)
 I'm with Harry!
 Obviously, that automatically makes me one of the good guys. *lack of sarcasm font is painfully felt* Seriously though, go Lions!

 I'm a horrible singer, although I don't let that stop me from doing so in public whenever I feel motivated.
 I'm in Latin III, learning how to speak a dead language.
 Make of that what you will.
 I'm a total foodie but I stink at sports, so if you see a girl out walking her two (positively bat-poo crazy) dogs for hours on end in order to stay under 500 pounds, it is most likely me.
 I am constantly getting myself hurt, though not on purpose.
 I just have this amazing superpower to hit my toes, knees, elbows, head, hands, whatnot on any surface in the room.
 Alas, this ablitly is both a curse and a...well, no, pretty much just a curse: I'm bruised and scared all over.
 The school guidance counselor had me in her office all the time trying to figure out my "problems" till she witnessed me clunking and stumbling down the hallway.
 Ain't been in there since.